-Do not operate the crane when engine or crane faults exist.
-If the faults do not go away soon after the engine is started or come on during operation, immediately proceed as follows:
+Do not operate crane when engine and crane faults exist.
+If faults do not go away soon after engine is started or come on during operation, immediately proceed as follows:

+- Determine fault on main display information screen

+- Land loads, if possible, and park all functions

+- Move all control handles to off

+- Stop engine

-- Determine fault on main display information screen. - Land loads, if possible, and park all functions. - Move all control handles to off. - Stop engine. - · Correct cause of fault. - 6.
-Run the engine at low idle until the hydraulic oil temperature is at least 60°F (16°C). - 7.
-After the engine is started, use the display buttons to select the crane configuration, then press the confirm button to select the configuration. - 8.
-When the crane configuration is selected, the information screen will appear with the engine data box on right side of the screen and previously selected items on the left side of the screen as shown in Figure 3-39 on page 3-46. - Select the proper crane configuration and capacity charts in the configuration screen of RCI/RCL Display, The load drums and hoist drums are inoperable until this step is performed.
+- Correct cause of fault

+- 6. Run engine at low idle until hydraulic oil temperature is at least 60°F (16°C). - 7.
+After engine is started, cab seat with handles appears as shown in Figure 3-17.
+Use display buttons to select the crane configuration, then press Confirm button to select configuration.

+- When crane configuration is selected, the information screen appears with engine data box on right side and previously selected items on the left side as shown in Figure 3-39. - 9.
+Select crane configuration and capacity charts on Rated Capacity Indicator/Limiter display, Configuration screen.
+Load drums and hoist drums are inoperable until this step is performed.
-A WARNING

-Prevent Unauthorized Startup

-Always stop the engine and remove the key before leaving the crane unattended.
-This practice will prevent unauthorized personnel from operating the crane.

-For engine shutdown, see Stopping Engine/ Leaving Crane Unattended on page 3-41.
+For engine shutdown, see Stopping Engine/ Leaving Crane Unattended on Page 3-43.